aadorian/RallyRoleBot/CONTRIBUTING.md

 #### Python Style Guide

 Be sure to include PEP [multi-line docstring](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings) comments on every function in your pull request.
+If it's a discord command, be sure to specify a help string.

 Be sure to use Python [black](https://pypi.org/project/black/) for all formatting.
 Do not execute `black *` but instead, do so on the files you commit.